veronica-f-reyes/individual-project/README.md

 ***
 #### Plan -> Acquire -> PREPARE -> Explore -> Model & Evaluate -> Deliver

-Prepped and cleaned the data acquired from baseball-reference.com.
-Used functions in prepare.py to accomplish the following:
+I prepped and cleaned the data acquired from baseball-reference.com.
+I then used functions in prepare.py to accomplish the following:

--Created 3 game rolling average columns for all hitting stats for use in predictive modeling -Created 'is_away' column to capture that the game was played away, not at home stadium Renamed columns for easier readability
+- Create 3 game rolling average columns for all hitting stats for use in predictive modeling
+- Create 'is_away' column to capture that the game was played away, not at home stadium Renamed columns for easier readability
--Created 'is_win' column to capture the result of the game, win or loss -Created 'made_playoffs' to capture whether the team made it to the playoffs -Dropped unnecessary columns, "Rk", "Gtm", "Unnamed: 4" and because they were used on the website to show the count of the columns in the table, the game number of the season, and the "@" to indicate away game which a new column was created to capture.
+- Create 'is_win' column to capture the result of the game, win or loss
+- Create 'made_playoffs' to capture whether the team made it to the playoffs
+- Dropp unnecessary columns, "Rk", "Gtm", "Unnamed: 4" and because they were used on the website to show the count of the columns in the table, the game number of the season, and the "@" to indicate away game which a new column was created to capture.
--Created function, prepare_data(), to clean up and prepare all data acquired as described above -Created dummy variables for categorical features
+- Create function, prepare_data(), to clean up and prepare all data acquired as described above
+- Create dummy variables for categorical features

 ## EXPLORE:
 ***
 #### Plan -> Acquire -> Prepare -> EXPLORE -> Model & Evaluate -> Deliver
-Visualized combinations of variables to compare relationships and check for independence or correlation between variables.
+I visualized combinations of variables to compare relationships and check for independence or correlation between variables.

-For the classification model predicting whether the team won, ran statistical tests for independence.
+For the classification model predicting whether the team won, I ran statistical tests for independence for the following questions:

 ### Hypothesis 1: Is winning related to number of runs scored?